disclose-framework/spec/specification/overview.md

 ### Merchant Sovereignty

 A core principle of the Disclose Framework is that merchants retain full sovereignty over their disclosures.
 Participation is voluntary.
 Merchants choose which attributes to disclose, which Signatories to authorize, and when disclosures are updated or removed.
+The framework standardizes how a signal is expressed, not whether a merchant must expose it.

-The framework standardizes the format and verification mechanism — not the content or extent of disclosure.
-By default, all signals reflect DTC performance only.
-Merchants with multi-channel operations can declare additional channels using channel_scope.
+By default, all merchant-scoped signals reflect DTC performance only.
+Merchants with multi-channel operations MAY declare additional channels using `channel_scope`.

 ### Selective Disclosure

 There is no all-or-nothing requirement.
-A merchant may publish a single attribute and add additional attributes over time as their business matures or as competitive incentives emerge.
+A merchant MAY publish a single attribute and add additional attributes over time as its business matures or as competitive incentives emerge.
 This progressive enhancement model lowers the barrier to participation while preserving the integrity of the standard.

+A merchant MAY publish any subset of Core Commerce signals, including one of seven Core signals or all seven Core signals.
+A disclosure document remains conformant if each published signal follows the required methodology, source, freshness, and attestation metadata rules.

+The absence of a Core signal has no protocol-defined meaning.
+Agents MUST NOT assume that an absent Core signal indicates poor merchant performance, merchant concealment, or non-compliance.
+Agents MAY decide how to interpret absence according to their own policies.

 ### Attestation Tiers